 Federal regulations require that a student receiving federal financial aid make Satisfactory Academic Progress (SAP) in accordance with the standards set by Thomas Nelson Community College (TNCC) and the federal government.
 These limitations include all terms of enrollment, whether or not aid was awarded or received.
 At TNCC, SAP standards apply also to non-federal aid, including state funds, institutional funds and scholarship funds.
 Progress is measured throughout the academic program by the student’s cumulative grade point average (Qualitative) and by credits earned as a percentage of those attempted (Quantitative or Pace of Completion).
 In addition, students must complete their programs of study before attempting 150% of the credits required to complete the program.
-Financial Aid Services will evaluate Satisfactory Academic Progress before aid is awarded and after grades are posted for every term, starting with their first term of enrollment.
+Financial Aid and Veteran Services will evaluate Satisfactory Academic Progress before aid is awarded and after grades are posted for every term, starting with their first term of enrollment.

 Some career studies certificate programs (i.e., shorter than 16 credits in total length) are ineligible for student financial aid, but those credits will be counted toward all SAP requirements (GPA, Completion Rate, Maximum Timeframe, and Developmental Maximum) if the student later enrolls in an eligible program.

 Student Financial Aid Status

 A. Financial Aid Good Standing (GS) – Students who are meeting all aspects of the satisfactory academic progress policy or successfully following a designated academic progress plan.